cloakofenigma/perfguard-ai/README.md

 ### Dashboard Features

 - **🔄 Auto-Refresh**: Automatically updates every 30 seconds with latest performance data
-- **📈 Score Visualization**: Large, color-coded score display with verdict status
+- **📈 Three-Score Display**: Visual comparison of Previous, Current, and New Code scores with trend indicators
 - **📊 Metrics Breakdown**: Detailed view of all 6 performance metrics with trend indicators
-- **🤖 AI Analysis**: Claude/Gemini insights on performance risks and critical paths
+- **🤖 AI Analysis**: Google Gemini 2.5 Pro insights on performance risks and critical paths
 - **💡 Smart Recommendations**: Actionable suggestions to improve your score, with severity levels and impact estimates
-- **📉 Score History**: Track performance trends over time
+- **📉 Score History**: Track performance trends over time with baseline comparison

 ### Running the Dashboard